-- Preheat oven to 350 degrees F. Grease 12 muffin cups or line muffins cups with paper muffin liners.
+- Preheat oven to 350 degrees F. Grease 12 muffin cups or line muffin cups with paper muffin liners.

-- In a large mixing bowl, combine the flour, baking soda, salt, sugar, brown sugar, ¾ cup chocolate chips, and cocoa powder.
+- In a large mixing bowl, combine the flour, baking soda, salt, sugar, brown sugar, chocolate chips, and cocoa powder.

 - In a separate bowl, whisk together the vanilla, egg, applesauce, milk, and vegetable oil until smooth; pour into flour mixture and stir until the mixture is just combined.
 Don't over mix!

-- Divide the prepared batter between the 12 prepared muffin cups, filling each one about 2/3 full.
-Divide the remaining ¼ cup of chocolate chips between muffins, sprinkling them over the top of the muffins.
+- Divide the muffin batter between the 12 prepared muffin cups, filling each one about 2/3 full.
+If desired, sprinkle a few additional chocolate chips over the top of the muffins.
 (You will have leftover batter at this point since the recipe makes approx. 15 total muffins.)